Assistant Professor, Director of Honors Program

 With Helen Burgess. " Intimate Fields: A Kit for E-Literature."
 MatLit- Materialities of Literature.
 Vol. 6 No. 2 (forthcoming Summer 2018).

 "Glossing Authorship: Printed Marginalia in Aemilia Lanyer's Salve Deus Rex Judaeorum," Renaissance Papers 2017. (forthcoming November 2018).

 "Collaborative Writing and Lyric Interchange in Philip Sidney's Old Arcadia."
 Early Modern Literary Studies.
-Vol. 19 No. 2 (Fall 2017).
+19.2 (Fall 2017).

 “Intimate Fields.”
 Installation co-created with Helen Burgess.
 Kits for Cultural History.
 Vol. 4.
 University of Victoria: Maker Lab in the Humanities (July 2017).